 Being pack animals once the inappropriate behavior is modified, most inherently seek the security of a pack.

 With CAT, the subject dog learns if and when they show aggression, the object of their focus, be it another dog or person remains in their company.
-When their behavior transforms to calm, appropriate behavior, the object of their focus is removed.
+When their behavior transforms into a calm, appropriate response, the distraction is removed.

-We have worked with a number of aggressive dogs, by initially barricading them in the office, away from the other dogs in the pack, separated by only a sliding glass door.
+We have worked with several aggressive dogs, by initially barricading them in the office, away from the other dogs in the pack, separated by only a sliding glass door.
 This allows them to see how much fun the others are having together.

 The water bucket is in the kitchen, so when the pack wants to drink, they come near the sliding glass door.
 They drink and then walk away.
 If the subject dog shows inappropriate behavior while the other dog is drinking, then an immediate, firm correction is made, simply by telling them “NO!
 BAD!”

 The objective is to have them remain calm, and eventually, the other dog walks away.
 We emphasize approval of appropriate behavior by praising the subject dog with a simple “Good boy or good girl.”
 The fact the “threat” walked away when they were calm reinforces to the subject dog, the association “I remained calm, they went away.”